rahul-soni11/sevenpillarsdesign-webpack/README.md

 # 📦 Webpack Boilerplate for Shopnex

-Minimal Webpack 4 boilerplate with Babel, Sass, ESLint, Hot Module Replacement, and development/production optimization.
+Minimal Webpack 4 boilerplate for template development for Shopnex. has Babel, Sass, ESLint, Hot Module Replacement, and optimized for development/production.

 ## Installation